 Applications for the MHA program must be submitted through an online system called eGRAD through the website at UNC Charlotte.
 The website includes general admission requirements.
 All applications must be made on-line.
 Applicants should review the requirements thoroughly before applying.
 Questions regarding the general application process should be directed to the UNC Charlotte Graduate School.

-2. Official Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores are required and must be submitted as part of application process.
+- [GRE Requirement suspended for 2022 applications] Official Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) scores are required and must be submitted as part of the application process.

-4. Three letters of recommendations must be submitted from persons who can reflect upon the applicant's prior academic and/or professional performance and capability for serving as a health care administrator.
+- Three letters of recommendation must be submitted from persons who can reflect upon the applicant's prior academic and/or professional performance and capability for serving as a health care administrator.

 Admission Criteria: Regarding standardized tests, the academic standard preferred by faculty is that applicants have a GPA of at least a 3.0, and combined verbal and quantitative GRE percentile scores of at least 90 (or the equivalent GMAT score).
 We use a portfolio approach to evaluate applicants: An applicant's portfolio consists of reference letters, previous professional experience, goal statement, grade point average in undergraduate and previous graduate work (if applicable), and standardized test scores.
 The portfolio approach allows us to address the limitations of standardized test scores.
 For mid-career students, the portfolio approach accommodates undergraduate work completed many years previously, which may not reflect the applicant’s current skills and motivation for graduate study.
 The portfolio approach allows us to balance GRE scores with GPAs and letters of recommendation.